Protect Native Species

+These electrical boxes along Rice Street in Līhu‘e has been transformed by community effort of the grassroots nonprofits in collaboration with County of Kaua’i and Hawaiian Telcom.
+These public art pieces are to help raise awareness about endemic plants and animals.
 Endemic means that these species are found nowhere else in the world.
 They are vital to sustaining the life of our living creatures (including humans!) here on Kaua‘i.
 The introduction of foreign plants and animals, foreign diseases, overdevelopment, environmental degradation, and human activity has caused many of these plants and animals to go extinct or be critically endangered causing harm to our natural habitats.
 These plants and animals are also central to native Hawaiian cultural beliefs and practices as they are thought to be kino lau (body forms) of akua (gods/goddess) that represent the elements and carry mo‘olelo (stories/ narratives/ histories) about sustainability, interconnectedness, and respect for all lifeforms.
 The vision of this project is if people ‘see’ endemic plants and animals in a town center where they are not seen anymore then people can become more educated and do their part in helping to protect these plants and animals and therefore, protecting Kaua‘i.

 ‘Ālula & The Fabulous Moth

-This box is on the corner of Rice & Ho‘olako St and features the extinct Fabulous Green Sphinx Moth (yes, that’s her real name) and the critically endangered ‘Ālula.
+Features the extinct Fabulous Green Sphinx Moth (yes, that’s her real name) and the critically endangered ‘Ālula.
 The Fabulous Green Sphinx Moth is the primary pollinator of ‘Ālula.
 When the moth went extinct the ‘Ālula population started to decline.
 The last known naturally occurring ‘Ālula patch is said to be living in the Nā Pali Coast, Kaua‘i.

 By: Holly Ka'iakapu